vasylenko/devdosvid.blog/_posts/2020-03-20-devops-team-in-outsource-a-team.md

 ---
 layout: post
-title: DevOps team in outsource.
+title: 🤔 DevOps team in outsource.
 A team?
-summary:
 date: 2020-03-20
 tags: [teambuilding, experience]
-img: posts/2020-03-20-devops-team-in-outsource-a-team_heading-image.png
 ---

-## Introduction
 I am a team lead in an outsourcing company.
 That means I believe _(or convince myself)_ that I lead the team _(wait, wait, there will be even more obvious discoveries)_.

 I am sure that **a team** can achieve more than a single person or a group.
 And the story I want to tell is about making the team from a group of people with personal and non-connected tasks.
 I assume this is going to be a series of posts, and hopefully, I will add a table of contents here.

-## A group or a team?
+### A group or a team?
 It is quite rare to find a project that involves more than 10-15 people in a small or mid-size outsourcing company.
 With such project size, a single DevOps engineer is enough to handle the whole job.
 Or an engineer may work on several projects at the same time if projects are relatively small.
 This is because the scope of work to be done fits into the schedule of a single person.
 So it is either one-to-one or one-to-many connection in most cases: either the employee works with one project or the employee works with several projects simultaneously.

 Outsourcing a "DevOps" within this context usually means assigning an individual for the work with a client or/and a client's team.